Natural scientific research in Canada: Medical research

 Medical research in 19th century Canada was modest.
 The first medical schools were founded during the early part of the 19th century.
 The Medical Faculty of the University of Montreal was established in 1824 as was that of the University of Toronto.
-The Faculté de médicine de l’Université de Montréal offered the first French-language course in medicine in Canada beginning in 1843.
+The Faculté de médicine de l'Université de Montréal offered the first French-language course in medicine in Canada beginning in 1843.
 The medical faculties at Queen's in Kingston, Canada West, and Dalhousie in Halifax, Nova Scotia, were established in 1854 and 1867 respectively, followed by those at the University of Western Ontario in 1881 and the University of Manitoba in 1888.
 While they were excellent institutions of instruction, there was no systematic emphasis on medical investigation.
-Research began almost "accidentally" with the curiosity of Dr. William Beaumont in Quebec, who was able to investigate gastric digestion in 1825 through the fistula created by injury in the abdomen of Alexis St. Martin, a voyager.
+Research began almost "accidentally" with the curiosity of William Beaumont in Quebec, who was able to investigate gastric digestion in 1825 through the fistula created by injury in the abdomen of Alexis St. Martin, a voyager.